 Functions of the Nose

-- Warms the air by the help of thin mucosal membrane and warm blood beneath it.
+- Warms the air with the help of thin mucosal membrane and warm blood beneath it.

 - Humidifies inspired air via moisturizing it with mucosal secretions.

 - It serves as an organ of the sense of smell.